adi095/adi095/README.md

 - Refined control algorithms for 3 and 4-wheeled holonomic locomotion improving navigation with ROS and Gazebo.

 ### Capgemini - Software Associate Intern
-- Developed a Convolutional Neural Network (CNN)-based document management system, achieving 80% accuracy in document classification.
+- CNN-based document system using VGG16 and InceptionResNetV2, achieving 85% accuracy across 16 document sets.
-- Utilized TensorFlow/Keras for model development and fine-tuned hyperparameters to enhance accuracy.
+- Utilized TensorFlow and Keras to make models with parallel stacking and hyperparameter tuning to boost accuracy.

 ---